stennety/mywebsite/_posts/2018-09-01-virtually-shopping.md

 VR and AR technologies have the potential to ameliorate a lot of these issues, whilst still maintaining much of the convenience that traditional e-commerce offers.

 Regardless of how detailed the product description might be, on a typical retail website, it's no match for having the products displayed in full glorious 3D and being able to interact with them.
-Getting a better handle on product sizing in relation to our bodies and the environment should also help better meet customer expectations, thus reducing the returns ratio.
+Getting a better handle on product sizing should also help better meet customer expectations, thus improving the returns ratio.

 Decreasing uncertainties from the shopping process is a win-win for both consumer and vendor.
 Having people wandering around bricks and mortar stores is costly for retailers to execute: think of all costs associated with real estate, shop assistants and their managers!